Due DateMonday, April 20 at 11:59 PM

 Problem 5.
 How many players on a team ranked under 10 (i.e. ranks 1 to 9) played more than 350 minutes?

 Problem 6.
 What characteristics are shared by all passengers whose fare is 0?

 Problem 7.
 How many married women over age 50 embarked in Cherbourg?
 (Married women are denoted by "Mrs.")

 Problem 8.
 Which embarkation city had the highest-paying passengers on average?

 Problem 9.
 What is the most common last name among passengers?
 What is the average number of passengers per last name?

 Problem 10.
 What fraction of passengers are missing their age in the dataset?
-What fraction of males?
-What fraction of females?
+What fraction of the males?
+What fraction of the females?
 Find the answers using spreadsheet functions only - don't perform any arithmetic by hand!

 Part 2: Data Visualization (2 points per problem)